ESMG/MOM6/docs/README.md

 You may need to use `pip3` to install requirements for python3.

-Requirements currently look like:
+Requirements:
 - Cython (for machines that need to build future or numpy)
-- doxygen 1.8.19
+- numpy
-- sphinx 3.2.1mom6
+- sphinx
 - sphinx-rtd-theme
-- sphinx-bibtex 1.0.0
+- sphinx-bibtex
-- sphinx-fortran 1.1.1dev & numpy
+- sphinx-fortran
-- sphinxcontrib\_autodox-doxygen 0.6.1.dev6
+- sphinxcontrib\_autodox-doxygen
-- flint 0.0.1dev
+- flint

 ### Latex/PDF generation